pygame/pygame/test/README.rst

 Tagging
 *******

-There are three levels of tagging available, module level, TestCase level and individual test level.
+There are three levels of tagging available, module level, TestCase level, and individual test level.

 For class and module level tagging assign a tag attribute ``__tags__ = []``